 - Launch of Policy Initiative

-Policy Initiative on Sustainable Infrastructure launched at Think Week 2015.
+Policy Initiative on Sustainable Infrastructure launched at Think Week 2015 in Beijing.
 A concept note for joint policy papers with the definition of research questions, methodology, and work streams developed.

 - Peer-review of Draft Working Papers